Get your copy of the NSCA CSCS exam cheat sheet. It helps immensely for studying for the exam.

 Fluid Intake Guidelines

-Exercise should begin in an already hydrated state and shouldn’t lose more than 2% body weight while exercising.
+Exercise should begin in an already hydrated state and you shouldn’t lose more than 2% of body weight while exercising.
 They should rehydrate completely after the session.

 Heavy sweaters may be able to use thirst as a reliable indicator.

-Strength coaches need to ensure athletes have cool drinks and are given the adequate amount of time to drink.
+Strength coaches must ensure athletes have cool drinks and are given adequate time to drink.

 Fluid Replacement Guidelines